-Current 15-year mortgage rates can be in the range of 3.125% to 3.500%, depending on your credit and income.
+Interest rates vary depending on your credit, income, and other factors.
 Rates can change every day, so it’s smart to find out what rate you qualify for today.
 Get your rate now

 What are the advantages of a 15 year mortgage?

 - Pay less interest over the life of your loan

 - Interest rates are usually a lot lower than the 30 year mortgage rate

 - Build equity and pay off your home loan more quickly

 - Your rate is fixed for the life of the loan, even if interest rates go up